robfairh/arfc.github.io/manual/expectations.md

 - **Proactively apply:** for fellowships, scholarships, and awards.
 - **Mentor undergraduates:** when they need leadership from you in order to be productive, contributing members of the research group.
+- **Be involved:** in professional societies, educational efforts, and other service activities that enrich your life as a scientist and improve your professional and technical network.

 # Undergraduate Responsibilities